 Infrastructure in India still has room for development, when compared to other countries in terms of cost of operations.
 This gives an added advantage as the country offers better facilities on the ground.

 IT is given high priority in India and the policies on taxation, telecom, etc. have been highly helpful in improving the infrastructure and communications systems.
-The government has provided various benefits relating to tax by enacting the Information Technology Act which also recognizes electronic contracts, supports the e-filing of documents and bars cybercrime.
+The government has provided various benefits relating to tax by enacting the Information Technology Act which also recognizes electronic contracts, supports the e-filing of documents, and bars cybercrime.

 The country also has a strong network of IT/ITeS promotion bodies and groups with special tax incentives for the Indian outsourcing and BPM industry.
+The government has also made it easier for BPO employees to work from anywhere in 2020.
+With removal of the registration requirements and reduction of compliance burden, the 2020 Indian governemnt has allowed BPO employees to work from anywhere permanently.

 According to PwC, India has one of the fastest-growing talent pools for IT and ITeS industries.
 India has a ready talent pool of employees, with the outsourcing industry directly employing over 3 million people along with indirect employment of over 10 million others.